 Is LuLaRoe Similar To A Pyramid Scheme?

 The biggest question regarding any MLM business today is are they or are they not a pyramid scheme.

 Well, in LuLaRoe’s case, the business seems to be right on the border of being a pyramid scheme.

-If you read the FTC’s explanation of what constitutes a Pyramid scheme, you could make the case that the facts presented by the FTC could fit LuLaRoe and hundreds of other network marketing companies.
+Also, if you read the FTC’s explanation of what constitutes a Pyramid scheme, you could make the case that the facts presented by the FTC could fit LuLaRoe and hundreds of other network marketing companies.

 According to the Federal Trade Commission, many pyramid schemes do include selling products or services.

-Here’s some guidance from the FTC on when a scheme selling products might be a pyramid scheme: Recruits are forced to buy more products than they could sell often at inflated prices.
+Similarly, here’s some guidance from the FTC on when a scheme selling products might be a pyramid scheme: Recruits are forced to buy more products than they could sell often at inflated prices.

 This is a way to make a pyramid scheme harder to catch!